vacuumlabs/cardano-hw-cli/docs/poolRegistration.md

 ## Create signed transaction

-Use witnesses from previous step to sign the pool registration transaction
+Use witnesses from previous step to assemble the signed pool registration transaction

 ```
 cardano-cli shelley transaction sign-witness \